In 2015, President Obama shared his thoughts about how books make us better humans:

 “When I think about how I understand my role as citizen…the most important stuff I’ve learned, I think I’ve learned from novels.
 It has to do with empathy…and the notion that it’s possible to connect with someone else even though they’re very different from you.”

-Here’s a round-up of some of our favorite heavy hitters in the arena of tolerance and inclusion, little gems that can help kids evolve into compassionate citizens, while warming their hearts, opening their minds and kindling their sense of justice for all.
+Here’s a round-up of some of our favorite heavy hitters in the arena of acceptance and equality, little gems that can help kids evolve into compassionate citizens, while warming their hearts, opening their minds and kindling their sense of justice for all.

 The bright colorful drawings in All Are Welcome illuminate a day in the life of a vibrant multicultural school, but it’s the powerful text repetition that really drives home the message that we all have equal value.
 Leave yourself some time to really unpack the vocabulary on lines such as “We’re part of a community, our strength is our diversity, a shelter from adversity, all are welcome here,” and you’ll do no less than lay out the cornerstones of civilized society for your little.